What to do if you were denied for an auto loan

 - It is best to work to improve your credit before financing, but if you are in immediate need of a loan, consider shopping for a bad credit loan.

 An auto loan application may be denied because of your credit history or current financial situation.
-But by reaching out to your lender and improving your finances, you can work on building an application that won’t be denied for a car loan in the future.
+While inconvenient, by reaching out to your lender and improving your finances, you can work on building an application so you qualify for more competitive auto loan rates in the future.

 Errors in the application